JeremiasInCode/JeremiasInCode/README.md

 <h1>Hi there, I'm Jeremias Erba👋</h1>

-<p>I am a student at Hoberton School and a software developer which started his journey as a curious child who wanted to create everything he could think of.
-Now working on making that wish come.
-With excellent soft skills such as teamwork, communication, and problem-solving.
+<p>I'm a student at Hoberton School and a software developer who started out as a curious kid who wanted to create whatever he could think of.
+Now working to make that desire a reality.
+With excellent soft skills such as teamwork, communication and problem solving.
 I am passionate about coding and constantly strive to improve my technical skills.
 Currently, I am focused on learning C# and Python with SQL including ORM.
-On the FrontEnd, I mainly use JavaScript with React framework. </p>
+On the FrontEnd, I mainly use JavaScript with React framework but especially focus on the backend.</p>

 <h2>🌟 Skills</h2>